 - by mail Bishkek, Baytik Baatyr str.
-34. - by phone 0312 54-45-75 - verbal or written communications received during on-site working meetings and by Project field specialists in the subprojects; - incoming correspondence on purpose to the PIU reception desk; - incoming e-mail correspondence office@tunuksuu.kg - journals of registrations of citizens' appeals.
+34. - by phone 0312 54-45-75 - WhatsApp is an instant text messaging system for mobile devices with voice and video support - the GRM numbers are + 996 555 544 575 μ +996 707 544 575; - verbal or written communications received during on-site working meetings and by Project field specialists in the subprojects; - incoming correspondence on purpose to the PIU reception desk; - incoming e-mail correspondence office@tunuksuu.kg - journals of registrations of citizens' appeals.